 Arturo Kameya’s work examines the narratives and myths that comprise different versions of socio-political history of Peru.
 Works in various media are often grouped together to create large-scale installations that delineate connections between disparate historical events, by linking together a range of visual cultural languages which have been formed over time.

-His work has garnered increasing attention in recent years for the investigative and direct critical depictions of his native country Peru, that narrates both the troubling and familiar aspects of life there.
-The country’s depicted troubled past holds direct universal truths which surpass the geographic location and touch upon universal contemporary existential issues.
+Kameya’s work has garnered international attention for its investigative and direct critical depictions of his native country, Peru, which narrates both the troubling and familiar aspects of Peruvian society.
+The country’s depicted troubled past and present holds direct universal truths that surpass the geographic location and touch upon universal contemporary existential issues.
 Underscoring the universal themes in his work, among them displacement, culture and identity, Kameya was inspired by the ideas of writer and poet Édouard Glissant (1928-2011), known for his work in postcolonial theory and the complex relationships between cultures.
 He laid the foundation for the thought that identities are not fixed but arise through a continuous dialogue and cross-pollination of different influences.

 “Furthermore, an identity that does not define itself through a root anchored in the soil or a territory is an identity without a defined beginning, a germinal foundation; instead, it presents a relational development.
 For this reason, it is an identity without Original Sin, without an inherited debt, without shame for being or existing.
 And debt, whether literal or symbolic, is an underlying condition based not only on economic aspects but also on cultural, epistemic, spiritual and emotional ones.
 However, no matter how stubborn these identities may be, islands seem to have an increasingly definitive fate: disappearance.
 The glaciers will finish melting, the tides will rise, and the sea will erase all evidence of those micro-medium identities.” – Arturo Kameya

 Kameya uses this description of identity as metaphorical ‘islands’ in his work: Unrooted, transparent and a form of protest against the homogeneous concept of culture.
-Based on Kameya’s own memories, the works in this exhibition consist of new paintings as well as freestanding objects.
+The paintings in this exhibition are based on Kameya’s own memories.

 Arturo Kameya (b.
 1984 in Lima, PE) attended the Pontifical Catholic University of Peru, Lima (PE) and was a resident at the Rijksakademie van Beeldende Kunsten, Amsterdam (NL).
 He is the winner of the De Wolvecampprijs 2024.